Lotus shoe: Prevalence

 The practice of footbinding was not unique to elite or urban populations, it was also widespread among rural women.
-Yet, the experience and practice of footbinding was class and region-specific.
+Yet, the experience and practice of footbinding were class and region-specific.
 The age at which girls began foot binding ranged from five to eight years old.
 Footbinding impaired mobility, which restricted the capacity to perform physical labor.
 Families that could afford to lose a daughter's capacity for strenuous physical labor began footbinding at a younger age.
 This meant that the age at which footbinding commenced was inversely proportional to class, where upper-class girls’ physical labor was more expendable than it was to lower-class families.
 Yet, the practice of foot binding did not signal an end to a woman's economic productivity.
 Rather, for women and girls in the relatively poor region of Shanxi province, footbinding served the dual purpose of pushing women into the sedentary work of spinning and weaving, while also showcasing a woman's domestic handiwork, making her a more attractive bride.

-Lotus shoes and the practice footbinding had the connotation of being connected to sexuality.
+Lotus shoes and the practice of footbinding had the connotation of being connected to sexuality.
 However, this practice was more closely related to values like modesty, virtue, and morality.
 These shoes were frequently outlets for a woman's identity at the time.
 Women were often weavers and worked with textiles.
 They were commended for their productivity, which was shown in practices such as the creation of lotus shoes.
 In this regard, lotus shoes were a source of pride and value.
-Evolution would show that the tradition transformed from one that originated with male fantasy, and took on a new meaning.
-Women were able to change the way footbinding was seen, and instead connected it to their work and family.
+Evolution would show that the tradition transformed from one that originated with women's old desire of embellishment, and took on a new meaning.
+Women were able to change the way footbinding was seen and instead connected it to their work and family.

 The tradition of footbinding shows the relationship between women and their bodies at this time.
 Lotus shoes were a way for women to alter their bodies for public perception.
 This illusion of a smaller foot was wanted by women, and when achieved was celebrated.
 This tradition shows what women put themselves and their bodies through for their culture.

 Though foot binding is no longer practiced, many lotus shoes survive as artifacts in museums or private collections.